Inside Eastern Europe's C2 Sprawl: 3,900+ Servers and 302 Providers Mapped (Updated)

 Inside Eastern Europe's C2 Sprawl: 3,900+ Servers, 302 Providers, One Host Doing Half the Work

 Eastern Europe has long served as a reliable foundation for both commodity cybercrime and state-linked threat operations, a region where bulletproof hosting providers, major telecoms, and cloud infrastructure coexist within the same ASN pools.
-Over a three-month window from March 12 to June 12, 2026, we mapped malicious infrastructure across 10 countries in the region, covering Belarus, Bulgaria, the Czech Republic, Hungary, Poland, Moldova, Romania, Russia, Slovakia, and Ukraine.
+Over a three-month window from March 12 to June 12, 2026, we mapped potentially malicious infrastructure across 10 countries in the region, covering Belarus, Bulgaria, the Czech Republic, Hungary, Poland, Moldova, Romania, Russia, Slovakia, and Ukraine.

 Background and Methodology